ncredinburgh/JavaForSmallTeams/tests/200_think_units_not_methods.md

 We would already have tests written in terms of `ThingaMeBob` that describe all supported behaviors.
 Should we also fully describe `Addition`, `Subtraction` and the other 10 operations with tests as we extract them into classes?

-There is no right answer here, but I hope it is clear that the most most useful *unit* that we have identified is `ThingaMeBob`.
+There is no right answer here, but I hope it is clear that the most useful *unit* that we have identified is `ThingaMeBob`.
 The smaller *units* are part of just one implementation of the functionality we require.

 If we choose to write tests for each extracted class those tests would have some value.